“In seed time learn, in harvest teach, in winter enjoy.”

-So in closing, can I once again thank you for your continued support and custom over the last year and hope you and those close to you have a very Merry Christmas and a healthy and prosperous New Year.
+So in closing, can I thank you all for you continuing custom and support over the last 12 months I would like to wish you and all those close to you a very Happy Christmas and a prosperous New Year.

 To say the last few months have been eventful would be an understatement!
 The closing of our counter in Fenwick Food Hall, because of internal decision taken by Fenwick to move Food Hall in a different direction, surprised even some of the less regular visitors to the counter....